romkey/circremote/README.md

 - CircuitPython community for the excellent ecosystem
 - Adafruit for the sensor libraries
-- Python community for the package infrastructure
+- Python community for, well...
+Python